 In addition to pain, which is sometimes severe, there may be numbness, muscular weakness, "pins and needles" or tingling and difficulty in moving or putting weight through the leg.
 Typically, the symptoms are only felt on one side of the body.

 Treatment for sciatica will depend upon the underlying cause of the symptoms.
 Manipulation and stretching (traction) may help to resolve the problem, but it can take several weeks for all symptoms to subside.
 Some people with disc problems have recurring episodes of sciatica throughout their life.
-Although Osteopathy may help with the short-term symptoms, you may be advised to strengthen the deep abdominal muscles (to support the lumbar spine) - Pilates exercises may be of benefit.
+Osteopathy may help with the short-term symptoms, but you may need to strengthen the deep abdominal "core" muscles (to support the lumbar spine) - Pilates exercises (or similar) may be of benefit.

 The term 'slipped disc' doesn't give a realistic explanation of what has happened in your spine to cause pain and other symptoms.
 The disc between two bones in the spine contains two parts - a tough, fibrous outer ring, and a thick fluid material in the middle, which provides a cushion between the bones.